KatoStevenMubiru/Anthropic--Hackathon/README.md

 - **PDF Processing Errors**: Make sure the uploaded PDF is not corrupted and is readable.
 - **Out of Memory Errors**: Large documents may cause memory issues.
 Try processing smaller documents or increasing your system's RAM.

+## Performance Evaluation

+While we haven't conducted comprehensive benchmarks yet, our system is designed with performance in mind.
+Here are the key areas we plan to measure and optimize:

+1. **Document Processing Efficiency**:
+   - We aim to measure the processing time for medical documents of various sizes, from short clinical notes to lengthy research papers.
+   - Our goal is to leverage Claude 3.5 Sonnet's 200K token context window to process large documents efficiently.

+2. **Query Response Time**:
+   - We plan to evaluate response times for both simple queries and complex questions requiring cross-referencing within documents.
+   - Our integration with Llama Index is designed to optimize retrieval speed.

+3. **Accuracy**:
+   - We intend to create a test set of diverse medical queries to assess our system's accuracy in information retrieval and inference.
+   - This will include evaluating performance on different types of medical content, from patient records to academic literature.

+4. **Image Analysis Capabilities**:
+   - We will measure the system's ability to successfully extract and analyze images from documents.
+   - We plan to assess the accuracy of interpreting various types of medical visuals, including charts, graphs, and diagnostic images.

+5. **Scalability**:
+   - As we progress, we aim to test the system's performance with increasing numbers of documents and concurrent users.

+We're committed to rigorous testing and continuous improvement of our system's performance.
+We encourage users to conduct their own benchmarks tailored to their specific use cases, as performance can vary depending on the nature of the documents and queries used.

+In future updates, we plan to share more detailed performance metrics as we gather more comprehensive data from real-world usage and structured testing.

 ## Future Improvements

 - Implement multi-document querying